FrazerChard/frazerchard.github.io/README.md

 ### Recursive Loops

 Steps to Recursive Loops
--Specify loop length
+- Specify loop length
--A looping function is called with a list of elements -It checks if the element if the final one, if not it increments and calls itself.
+- A looping function is called with a list of elements
+- It checks if the element if the final one, if not it increments and calls itself.
--The previous step is repeated until the final element is reached -The function continues to execute the desired operation -The second last element is reached, then the third last, right until the first element -The end of the function is reaches
+- The previous step is repeated until the final element is reached
+- The function continues to execute the desired operation
+- The second last element is reached, then the third last, right until the first element
+- The end of the function is reaches
--The result is returned to the calling function
+- The result is returned to the calling function

 ```javascript
 // Declare this file as a StarkNet contract.